qdrant/landing_page/qdrant-landing/content/documentation/cloud/support.md

 ---
-title: Support
+title: Cloud Support
 weight: 99
 aliases:
 ---

-# Cloud Support & Troubleshooting
+# Qdrant Cloud Support and Troubleshooting

 All Qdrant Cloud users are welcome to join our [Discord community](https://qdrant.to/discord/).
 Our Support Engineers are available to help you anytime.